Parsadi Lal Meena: Early life and education

-Shri Parsadi Lal Meena was born 1 February 1951 in Mandawari village in Lalsot tehsil of Dausa district of Rajasthan to his father Devilal Meena.
+Meena was born 1 February 1951 in Mandawari village in Lalsot tehsil of Dausa district of Rajasthan to his father Devilal Meena.
 He married Mishri Devi Meena.
 In 1967–68, he attended Government Higher Secondary School, Gangapur City and attained Intermediate Certificate.

 Political career

-Shri Parsadi Lal Meena was MLA for six terms from Lalsot Assembly as a member of Indian National Congress.
+Meena was MLA for six terms from Lalsot Assembly as a member of Indian National Congress.
 From 1985 to 2003, he won four times continuously.
 In 1998, he was appointed Minister of Cooperative in Government of Rajasthan.

 In 13th Legislative Assembly of Rajasthan (2008) elections, he was elected for a fifth time MLA as an Independent candidate defeating Babu Lal Dhanaka (Samajwadi Party) by a margin of 17,005 votes.
 After being elected MLA he again joined Indian National Congress and was appointed second time Minister of Cooperative and Food Supply (2008–2013) in Government of Rajasthan.

 In 14th Legislative Assembly of Rajasthan (2013) elections, he again contested from Lalsot Assembly but lost to Kirodi Lal Meena (National People's Party (India)) by a lowest margin in 2013 Rajasthan Assembly election, only 491 votes.

 In 15th Legislative Assembly of Rajasthan (2018) elections, he was elected Member of Legislative Assembly of Lalsot defeating BJP candidate Ram Bilas by a margin of 9,074 votes, and again appointed Cabinet Minister of Industries and State Enterprises in Ashok Gehlot ministry.